tiiuae/ghafscan/src/ghafscan/templates/ghaf_target.md

 # Vulnerability Report

-This vulnerability report is generated for Ghaf target `TARGET_NAME` revision `GHAF_HEAD`.
+This vulnerability report is generated for Ghaf target `TARGET_NAME` revision  https://github.com/tiiuae/ghaf/commit/GHAF_HEAD.
 The tables on this page include known vulnerabilities impacting buildtime or runtime dependencies of the given target.

 This report is automatically generated as specified on the [Vulnerability Scan](../.github/workflows/vulnerability-scan.yml) GitHub action workflow.
 It uses the tooling from [sbomnix](https://github.com/tiiuae/sbomnix) repository, such as [vulnxscan](https://github.com/tiiuae/sbomnix/tree/main/scripts/vulnxscan), as well as the manual analysis results maintained in the [manual_analysis.csv](../manual_analysis.csv) file.